prakharsr/audiobook-creator/README.md

 - If you face issues of running out of memory then consider lowering the value for both workers and for the env variable.

 #### For Orpheus TTS:
-- If you are running Orpheus model through llama.cpp server with parallel inference enabled (using `--parallel` parameter), you can utilize this `TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE` parameter to speed up inference by making parallel requests to the TTS API.
-- Set this value based on your model's parallel processing capability and available VRAM.
-- Start with a value of 2-4 and adjust based on your system's performance and memory constraints.
+- The Orpheus TTS FastAPI server with vLLM backend provides native async parallel processing capabilities with significant performance improvements (up to 4x faster for long texts).
+- The `TTS_MAX_PARALLEL_REQUESTS_BATCH_SIZE` parameter controls the number of concurrent requests to the Orpheus server, taking advantage of its advanced async processing pipeline.
+- **Recommended values**: Start with 4-8 for most setups.
+Higher values (8-16) can be used with sufficient VRAM and GPU processing power.
+- The server automatically handles intelligent text chunking and parallel token generation, providing optimal performance without manual tuning.
+- For specific configuration and optimization guidance, refer to the [Orpheus TTS FastAPI repository](https://github.com/prakharsr/Orpheus-TTS-FastAPI) documentation.

 ## Roadmap